Farm Fund–A History of Success

 - Awarded a grant to Springtime Farm for a garlic peeler and separator for multi-farm use, value added products, and increased productivity.

-- Supported the Off Ox Project to purchase and train oxen, and to offer workshops on using oxen teams to minimize farm use of fossil fuels.
+- Supported the Off Ox Project to purchase and train oxen, purchase a livestock trailer and training equipment, and to offer workshops on using oxen teams to minimize farm use of fossil fuels.

-- Sponsored Whatcom County’s first organic seed saving workshops presented by a local farm business, Uprising Seeds, in collaboration with the Organic Seed Alliance.
+- Sponsored Whatcom County’s first organic seed saving workshops presented by a local farm, Uprising Seeds, in collaboration with the Organic Seed Alliance, and funded a seed growing workshop presented by Highwater Farm.

 - Funded Community to Community Development’s cooperative development project for farm workers, and Finca Esperanza, a farm worker community garden.